tdmckenney0/hwrm-scaffold/README.md

 ## Usage

 Scaffold is a command line tool, so you'll need to familize yourself with your platforms' terminal.
 The tool can be added to your `PATH` or aliased to easily call up from any directory.
+The tool generates a `sqlite` database that can be used with any number of programs that work with SQL or SQLite directly.
+See [https://www.sqlite.org/](https://www.sqlite.org/) for more information.

 ```
 Usage: hwrm-scaffold [OPTIONS] --db <DB>